suale-dev/JavaScriptInterface/README.md

 # JavaScriptInterface
-KWebView help you to call native code from Javascript in the iOS application.
+UIWebview extension help you to call native code from Javascript in the iOS application.
 Written by Swift 2.0.
 It's similar WebView.addJavascriptInterface in the Android application.

 ## Setting your project